 2. You get Fast Pass / VIP entry

 The cool thing about the Chicago CityPASS is that it includes Fast Pass or VIP entry to nearly every attraction listed.
-This is HUGE, especially when a Fast Pass at the Skydeck can often mean skipping 2+ hours of standing in line to buy tickets and ride an elevator.
+This is HUGE, especially when this can often mean skipping 2+ hours of standing in line to buy tickets at places like the Skydeck.
+(You don't get Fast Pass entry to the Skydeck, but having your day/night ticket pre-purchased means you can go straight to the security line and skip the line to buy tickets.)

-At the Shedd Aquarium you get the Total Experience Pass, which includes access to special exhibits and the Stingray Touch experience.
-At the Field Museum, you get to skip the line and an All-Access Pass, including admission to all permanent and ticketed exhibitions, plus your choice of one digital 3D film.
+At the Shedd Aquarium you get Priority Entry, which includes access to special exhibits and the Stingray Touch experience, as well as a 4-D experience.
+At the Field Museum, you get VIP Entry (meaning you can skip the line) and an All-Access Pass, including admission to all permanent and ticketed exhibitions, plus your choice of one digital 3D film.

 You also get skip-the-line Fast Pass entry at 360 Chicago (though the lines are usually not as long there as at the Skydeck).

 At the Museum of Science and Industry, you get regular admission plus your choice of one timed-entry experience.
-At the Adler Planetarium your CityPASS gets you unlimited VIP access to all available shows.
+At the Adler Planetarium your CityPASS gets you a Premium Pass to the museum and several shows.
 And you can skip the line at the Art Institute of Chicago, too.

 3. It can save you a lot of money